August Schell was born

 Schell's Releases a Line of Specialty Beers

 The crafts that were brewed in the 80s were so well received that the brewery wanted to create a whole line of specialty beers and it didn’t take long for many of them to become medal winners.
 Among them were the Alt and Pale Ale.
-Ted’s reputation in the industry grew and others became interested in contract their brews through Schell’s.
+Ted’s reputation in the industry grew and others became interested in contracting their brews through Schell’s.
 Of the 38 brews being produced at Schell’s, 16 of them were contracted and sold under different names.

 A State-of-the-Art Brewhouse was Built